Shorya-Dixit/Pose_Detection_System/README.md

     ```

 4. **Upload the Input Video**:
-   - Use the files.upload() method in Colab to upload your video file (e.g., example_video.mp4).
+   - Use the files.upload() method in Colab to upload your video file.

 5. **Run the Notebook**:
    - Execute all the cells in the notebook to: